sockeqwe/ParcelablePlease/README.md

 # Bagger
-Do you want to make a field Parcelable but it's not listed in the supported types list from above (i.e. `java.util.Map` etc.)?
+Do you want to make a field Parcelable but it's not listed in the supported types list from above (i.e. `java.util.Map`)?
 No Problem: You can provide your own implementation implementing a `ParcelBagger` like this:
 ```java
 public class DateBagger implements ParcelBagger<Date> {